-Some children come to Manta Ray outpatients for diagnosis and assessment.
-These assessments can often take part, or all of a day.
-There are 12 consultation rooms including lift access and disabled toilet facilities with a hoist for children who require disabled access.
+Some children come to Manta Ray for diagnosis and assessment and these assessments can often take part or all of a day.

 Who you will meet